Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced [Your profession] I am confident that I will be a great fit for this role.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+Being highly skilled and experienced professional in [Your field] I am confident that I will be a great fit for this role.

-Thank you for your consideration of my application.
-I am looking forward having a conversation with you.
+Thank you for taking the time to consider my application.
+I look forward to getting in touch with you.

 Sincerely,